 Financial donations can be made online or in person.
-In person donation should be brought to 15 Lord Street, Huddersfield where a staff member will also give you a receipt.
+In person donations should be posted through our letterbox at 15 Lord Street, Huddersfield.
+Please add a note if you would like a follow up with a receipt.
 To make a donation online or for other payment methods see donate.

 What are your opening hours for donations this Christmas?